 The salads I prepare typically weigh 15-17 ounces and most of my customers get multiple portions from the salad I deliver to them once a week.
 Do some eat them in a single sitting?
 Sure they do!
 However that does not make them a "single serving".

 For example, a single serving of raw leafy greens is the equivalent of 1 cup. (reference) These salads typically have 4 cups of greens in addition to all of the other ingredients.

-I even received an email from the King William Commissioner on Aug 8, 2019 that said, “My salad last night was delicious!
+I even received an email from the King William Commissioner of Revenue on Aug 8, 2019 that said, “My salad last night was delicious!
 My husband and I split it for dinner and we couldn’t eat it all Wish I could eat that clean every day.”